rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-If the name is a blank string, it returns just the address.
+If the name is a blank string, it returns the email address.

 [`email_address_with_name`]: https://api.rubyonrails.org/classes/ActionMailer/Base.html#method-i-email_address_with_name